-3. What should not be done with my cell phone/device at any time?
+1. What should not be done with my eell phone electronic communication device/device at any time?

 Answer: You cannot take, send, transfer or share any obscene, pornographic, lewd, illegal images or photographs or videos and if you do, you may be committing a crime and you will be reported to law enforcement or other agencies resulting in possible arrest, criminal prosecution, and LIFETIME inclusion on sexual offender registries.
 There may be school consequences too.
+For more information, see page 15 and 16.